Mouth and oropharyngeal cancer and its treatment can affect your eating and drinking. Get some advice on what can help.

 - directly into your stomach (gastrostomy or PEG tube)

-- through an opening in your throat (stoma) if you have one
+- through an opening in your throat (stoma)

 Even if you are not eating, it is very important to keep your mouth and teeth clean.
 This helps to stop infection.
 It could also help you feel a bit better.